zzonyo/trust-docs-test/source/index.html.md

 [https://github.com/huobiapi?tab=repositories](https://github.com/huobiapi?tab=repositories)

-## Huobi Testnet
+## Testnet (Stopped)

-The testnet has been alive for months, however the active user is rather low and the cost is high, after consider carefully we decide to shutdown the testnet environment.
+The testnet has been alive for months, however the active user count is rather low and the cost is high, after considering carefully we decide to shutdown the testnet environment.

 It is suggest you use live environment, which is more stable and has more liquidity.

 ## Interface Type